 - To help focus better, ensure you are well-rested, nourished, and hydrated.
 I realize you have eating and sleeping problems sister but Insha’Allah you will see a therapist as well as test the tips above which may help.
 Look at the study material as a section, not as a whole.
 Divide it up into different parts and give yourself a time limit for each part.
 Do something good for yourself once you have completed each part.
 For more tips please see here.

-Sister, please do make an appointment for an evaluation as well as start working on the points I have outlined.
-Insha’Allah these points will provide some relief until your appointment with the therapist.
+Sister, please do make an appointment for an evaluation.
+Start working on the points I have outlined.
+Insha’Allah these points will provide some relief to your paranoia until your appointment with the therapist.

 We wish you the best, you are in our prayers.

 Disclaimer: The conceptualization and recommendations stated in this response are very general and purely based on the limited information provided in the question.
-In no event shall AboutIslam, its counselors or employees be held liable for any damages that may arise from your decision in the use of our services.
+In no event shall AboutIslam, its counselors or employees are liable for any damages that may arise from your decision in the use of our services.